inallib/DummyTransfer/README.md

 ### Assumptions
 ```
 - Only one runtime to be used among Java / Scala/ NodeJs.
-- Rest endpoints will be used only to this application UI and not to Mobile / Tablet etc.
+- Rest endpoints that will be used only to this application UI and not to Mobile / Tablet etc.
 - No other modules be added to the application.
 - This application be run only in desktop and in development mode.
-- Making architecture a microservices based one and take care of problem of common microservice based application has would be considered as over engineering.
+- Making architecture a microservices based one and taking care of the problems in common microservice based application has, would be considered as over engineering.
 - Separating the backend in Java and UI in Node based app would be considered as over engineering.
 - Introducing caching would be consider as over engineering.
 ```